-Note: If you are using an MPI or MPX (not an MPI2 or MPX2) that is upgraded with a -25 multimedia board, the HDR alarms are not supported.
+Note: The HDR Alarm function is not available on MPI and MPX products.
 The HDR alarms are visible in the alarms list and you can adjust the HDR alarm settings, but no HDR alarm are generated or logged.

-Note: These errors relate to the information displayed in the Measurement Overlay.
+These errors relate to the information displayed in the Measurement Overlay.
 See Measurement Overlay: Details.